3rww/sewer-atlas-docs/docs/help_rsi.md

 *![image: coordinates prompt](img/rsiguide/RSIGuide_search_sources.png)*

-Specifically for street addresses, the arrow on the left side of the search box allows you to use a specific geocoding service:
+Specifically for street addresses, the arrow on the left side of the search box allows you to specify which service you want to search.

-* *AC EAMS AP and ST Locator:* a geolocation service provided by Allegheny County, which uses up-to-date addressing maintained by the County for supporting 911 emergency service dispatching.
-Also supports X/Y coordinate searches.
-* *Esri World Geocoder:* a geolocation service with worldwide coverage that includes place names and some points of interest; address accuracy in Allegheny County may not be as refined as the AC EAMS AP and ST Locator.
-Also supports X/Y coordinate searches.
-* *Wastewater Structures:* this will only search the sewer structures database.
 ___
 ## Identifying Coordinates